Giants vs Braves game thread

 Austin Wynns - C

-First pitch from Truist Park Tuesday night is scheduled for 7:20 p.m.
-ET and can be seen on Bally Sports South and TBS.
+Wednesday’s game will get underway at 7:20 p.m.
+ET and can be seen on Bally Sports South.

 Loading comments...